NCBI-Hackathons/Virulence_Factor_Characterization/README.md

 ## Methods

 Experimentally verified virulence factor genes from the Virulence Factor Database (VFDB: Chen et al 2015, Accessed 8/13/19 https://academic.oup.com/nar/article/44/D1/D694/2503049) were used to represent virulence-associated genes.
+Example metagenomes used for testing were drawn from public datasets listed on NCBI SRA and included healthy and disease-state human skin metagenomic samples.
+Specifically, diseased metagenomes were drawn from the Diabetic Foot Ulcer metagenome study (BioProject: PRJNA506988) and healthy foot skin metagenomes were drawn from BioProject: PRJEB30094.
+Metagenomes were assembled using MetaSPADES.
+(Nurk et al https://www.ncbi.nlm.nih.gov/pubmed/28298430 )

 A Hidden Markov Model (HMM) was applied to the VFDB genes to create virulence profiles.
+Genes were selected for which at least five different bacterial species were available.
+Multiple sequence alignments were generated using MUSCLE [1] and HMMs using HMMER3 [2].
+Genomes and/or corresponding protein coding sequences were screened with HMMSEARCH[2] using pre-computed significance scores.
+Scores were calculated as 80% of the envelope alignment score of a representative sequence corresponding to its HMM.
+Alignments were filtered by custom scripts to extract putative virulence factors’ loci.
+VF sequences were concatenated, aligned and used as input for phylogenetic analyses.
+Phylogenetic trees were constructed using RAXML-ng [3] and analyzed using R package Ape[4] and Newick Utilities[5].
+Virulence tags were assigned based on the number of virulence loci found and phylogenetic classification.
+All analyses are described in Snakemake pipeline[6].

+A SVM model was also developed to classify virulent and non-virulent gene segments by training on a reference set of labelled pathogen and commensal genomes.
+The pathogen genomes were acquired from an NCBI Assembly search and included the species identified in the VFDB dataset.
+Commensal genomes were also acquired from an NCBI Assembly search, and included species selected from the NHSN Common Commensals List (https://www.cdc.gov/nhsn/pdfs/pscmanual/4psc_clabscurrent.pdf) and from Busby et al 2012 (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5866053/).

 ## Implementation